joef551/camel-cql/readme.md

 </bean>
 ```

-If a ***cqls*** property is not specified, the client will auto-inject all CQL statements found in its application context (bean factory).
-So configuring the above client can be simplified as follows:
+If a ***cqls*** property is not specified, the client bean will auto-inject all CQL statements that it finds in its application context (bean factory).
+So the above client bean definitio can be simplified as follows:

 ```xml
 <bean id="user" class="org.metis.cassandra.Client">